It seems to me that the environment and the economy are conspiring to force us to change...for the better.

 The environment has been encouraging us to grow our own vegetables, ride our bicycles, use solar power, and recycle.
 And the economy may be forcing us to do this by sharing expenses and resources by moving in with family members or friends.

 As humans, we generally resist change.
 We don’t love it.
 It scares us.
 We like routine…at least until it bores us.
 But we can learn from the popularity of “What the Bleep” and “The Secret” that we affect our reality, and the world around us, with our thoughts and our choices.
-So let’s not move forward with fear, but with the excitement of someone about to embark upon an exciting journey.
+So let’s not move forward with fear, but with the excitement of someone about to embark upon an adventure.

 Let’s see the economic shift as a way to bring us together, and to be creative about finding more meaningful, connected and sustainable ways of accomplishing our goals.